troglobit/finit/doc/plugins.md

 * *rtc.so*: Restore and save system clock from/to RTC on boot/halt.
   Enabled by default.

-* *modules-load.so*: Scans /etc/modules-load.d for modules to modprobe.
+* *modules-load.so*: Scans `/etc/modules-load.d/` for modules to load
+  using `modprobe`.
+Each file in this directory can contain multiple lines with the name of the module to load.
+Any line starting with the standard UNIX comment character, `#`, is skipped.

 * *netlink.so*: Listens to Linux kernel Netlink events for gateway and interfaces.
 These events are then sent to the Finit service monitor